Holmfirth: Flooding

+Property

 The former Lodge's supermarket building had been sitting empty in the heart of the town since the Co-op moved to new premises in Crown Bottom.
 Lodge's was built in the 1970s by the prominent local grocery company.
 It was opened by Radio 1 DJ Tony Blackburn and occupied an unusual location over the River Holme beside the town's small bus station.
 Lodge's was bought in the 1990s by Co-operative Retail Services who eventually closed the store down in 1997, after investing in a brand new £2 million supermarket for the town.
 Local residents, led by the Holme Valley Business Association, campaigned for its demolition.
 Their campaign was featured in the 2005 Channel 4 documentary, Demolition.
 The building has since been converted into several smaller shops, including a Sainsbury's Local, with some accommodation on the top floor.

 Governance

-Until 1974, the area was administered by Holmfirth Urban District Council which was based at the Council Offices in Huddersfield Road in Holmfirth.
+The area was administered until 1974 by Holmfirth Urban District Council, which was based at the Council Offices in Huddersfield Road in Holmfirth.
 Since then, Holmfirth has been administered by Kirklees Council.
 At the lowest tier the local parish council is Holme Valley Parish Council.